XavierHuangWF/efficient-financial-distillation/README.md

 # efficient-financial-distillation

-Code for the LREC 2026 paper:
+Code for the LREC-COLING 2026 paper:

 **Efficient Financial Language Understanding via Distillation with Synthetic Data**